greatsuspender/thegreatsuspender/README.md

 I have written a guide for how to recover your lost tabs here: https://github.com/deanoemcke/thegreatsuspender/issues/526

-Please contribute if you have any extra insight on alternative methods for tab recovery.

 ### Welcome

 <img src="/src/img/suspendy-guy.png" width="100px" />